-Company B makes a lump-sum payment of Example 3: \$183,000 to one of its employees who has accepted a position with the Department of the Navy.
+Example 3: Company B makes a lump-sum payment of \$183,000 to one of its employees who has accepted a position with the Department of the Navy.
 The payment is intended to compensate the Company B employee for the reduced pay he will receive by leaving Company B to work for the Navy.
 If the compensation is paid before the recipient begins his employment with the Navy, it is not made in violation of section 209(a).
-(However, the payment would also require analysis under the Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct) in 5 C.F.R. part 2635.
+(However, the payment would also require analysis under the Standards in 5 C.F.R. part 2635.
 For example, it may be considered an extraordinary payment under 5 C.F.R. § 2635.503.)